1. Preparing your environment for installation

 -

-Allow access to services on orcharhino Proxy:
+Allow access to services on orcharhino Proxy Server:

 # firewall-cmd \ --add-service=dns \ --add-service=dhcp \ --add-service=tftp \ --add-service=http \ --add-service=https \ --add-service=puppetmaster